Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/accounts.md

 (create-account 0x453F12D3BF453F12D3BF453F12D3BF453F12D3BF453F12D3BF453F12D3BF45DA)
 ```

-When a private key may have been compromised or user wishes to look more anonymous, a new keypair can be generated and the public key of an existing account
+When a private key may have been compromised or a user wishes to look more anonymous, a new keypair can be generated and the public key of an existing account
 replaced:

 ```clojure